Office de Radiodiffusion Télévision Française: ORTF era

 A third television channel started broadcasting in December 1972.

 Dissolution

 The election of Valéry Giscard d'Estaing in 1974 prompted yet another reform.
-The new liberal administration considered the ORTF to be a relic of Gaullist rule.
+The new liberal administration considered the ORTF to be a relic of Gaullism.
 Furthermore, the ORTF's annual budget had grown to an unsustainable 2.4 billion francs per year (approximately €2 billion in 2022), indicative of the organization's overly centralised structure.
 As a result, on December 31, 1974, law 74-696 (dated August 7, 1974) was implemented, splitting the ORTF into seven successor institutions: